mathigon/textbooks/content/fractals/content.md

 So far, we’ve not learned anything new.
-However, about one century ago, mathematicians started to explore what happens to these sequences if you use [__complex numbers__](gloss:complex), rather than just the real number line.
+However, about one century ago, mathematicians started to explore what happens to these sequences if you use [__complex numbers__](gloss:complex-numbers), rather than just the real number line.
 Their discoveries were some of the most surprising and beautiful results in all of mathematics.

 ---
 > id: julia
-> goals: wipe
+> goals: wipe-a wipe-b wipe-c wipe-d

 ### Julia Sets